2008 Taiwanese legislative election

-The 2008 Taiwanese legislative election was held on 12 January 2008 for members of the Legislative Yuan.
+Legislative elections were held in Taiwan on 12 January 2008 to elect the members of the Legislative Yuan.
 It was the first Legislative Yuan election after the constitutional amendments of 2005, which extended term length from three to four years, reduced seat count from 225 to 113, and introduced the current electoral system.

 The results gave the Kuomintang (KMT) and the Pan-Blue Coalition a supermajority (86 of the 113 seats) in the legislature, handing a heavy defeat to then-President Chen Shui-bian's Democratic Progressive Party, which won the remaining 27 seats only.
 The junior partner in the Pan-Green Coalition, the Taiwan Solidarity Union, won no seats.

 Two transitional justice referendums, both of which failed to pass due to low turnout, were held at the same time.

 Legislature reform

 For the first time in the history of Taiwan, most members of the Legislative Yuan were to be elected from single-member districts: 73 of the 113 members were chosen in such districts by the plurality voting system (first-past-the-post).
 Parallel to the single member constituencies (not compensating for disproportionality in single-member districts), 34 seats were elected in one national district by party-list proportional representation.
 For these seats, only political parties whose votes exceed a five percent threshold were eligible for the allocation.
 Six further seats were reserved for Taiwanese aborigines.
 Therefore, each elector had two ballots under parallel voting.

 The aboriginal members were elected by single non-transferable vote in two 3-member constituencies for lowland aborigines and highland aborigines respectively.
 This did not fulfill the promise in the treaty-like document A New Partnership Between the Indigenous Peoples and the Government of Taiwan, where each of the 13 recognized indigenous peoples was to get at least one seat, and the distinction between highland and lowland abolished.

 The breakdown by administrative unit was:

 The delimitation of the single-member constituencies within the cities and counties was a major political issue, with bargaining between the government and the legislature.
 Of the 15 cities and counties to be partitioned (the ten others have only one seat), only seven of the districting schemes proposed by the CEC were approved in a normal way.
 The eight other schemes were decided by drawing lots: "Taipei and Taichung cities and Miaoli and Changhua counties will adopt the version suggested by the CEC, while Kaohsiung city will follow the consensus of the legislature.
 Taipei county will follow the proposal offered by the opposition Taiwan Solidarity Union, Taoyuan county will adopt the ruling Democratic Progressive Party's scheme, and Pingtung county will use the scheme agreed upon by the Non-partisan Solidarity Union, People First Party, Kuomintang and Taiwan Solidarity Union."